dentarg/auth0-blog/_posts/2017-12-04-using-jwts-with-net-core-2.markdown

 This change completes the configuration of our application to support JWT-based authentication.

-## Differences from previous .NET Core version
+## Differences to .NET Core 1.0

 If you already knew [how .NET Core 1.x supported JWT](https://auth0.com/blog/asp-dot-net-core-authentication-tutorial/), you can find that it has been made easier.

 First of all, in previous version of .NET Core you needed to install a few external packages.
-Now it is no longer needed since JSON Web Tokens are now natively supported.
+Now it is no longer needed since JSON Web Tokens are natively supported.

 In addition, the configuration steps have been simplified as a consequence of the overall authentication system.
-In fact, while in .NET Core 1.x we had a middleware for each authentication schema we would support, .NET Core 2.0 uses a single middleware handing all authentication and each authentication schema is registered as a service.
+In fact, while in .NET Core 1.0 we had a middleware for each authentication schema we would support, .NET Core 2.0 uses a single middleware handing all authentication and each authentication schema is registered as a service.

-This allows to create a more compact and cleaner code.
+This allows us to create a more compact and cleaner code.

 ## Unauthorized access to APIs